In-House Delivery: Why It’s the Best Choice for Your Business

 What Is In-House Delivery?

 In-house delivery, or self-delivery, is when a business uses their own resources and employees to deliver a product.
-Self-delivery means that you aren’t working with a shipping carrier, like FedEx or UPS, or using a third-party service, like DoorDash, GrubHub or Instacart, to deliver your goods.
+Self-delivery means that you aren’t working with a shipping carrier, like FedEx or UPS, or using a third-party delivery platform, like DoorDash, GrubHub or Instacart, to deliver your goods.

 Why You Should Offer In-House Delivery